aebibtech/box-dl-gui/README.md

 # Box.com PDF Downloader

-This application can scrape and download protected docx, pdf files in box.com and save it as a editable PDF file.
+This application can scrape and download protected docx, pdf files in box.com and save it as an editable PDF file.

 ### Installation